guillaumeb0/bakanime-vanilla/README.md

 # bakanime-vanilla
-Pet project serving as an HTML/CSS/JS for myself
+Pet project serving as an HTML/CSS/JS refresher for myself